dphiffer/data-and-social-justice/README.md

 ## Acknowledgments

-This syllabus borrows from a variety of other syllabi and the generous suggestions of friends and comrades.
+This syllabus borrows from other syllabi and has benefited from the generous suggestions of friends and comrades.

 * [Mimi Onuoha](https://twitter.com/thistimeitsmimi)'s [A Philosophy of Data](https://github.com/MimiOnuoha/Philosophy-of-Data)
 * [Daniel Shiffman](https://twitter.com/shiffman)'s [Open Source Studio](https://github.com/shiffman/Open-Source-Studio-ITP)